We’ve described our financial planning & investment management services. But what does it all cost?

 Though we refer to this as our management fee, it covers the cost of investment management, financial planning and ongoing support.

 We file what’s called an Investment Brochure or Form ADV with the Securities & Exchange Commission.
 This is what it says about our fees and compensation:

 5. Fees and Compensation

-Fees charged may be negotiable but will generally follow the schedule outlined below.
+Fees that we charge can be negotiable but will generally conform with the schedule outlined below.